Slow queries — sound familiar?

 In short: Valkey performance tuning involves sizing maxmemory and selecting the right eviction policy per workload, choosing between RDB and AOF persistence for latency, detecting and remediating hot keys, batching with pipelines, scaling reads across replicas, and fixing memory fragmentation — to reach sub-millisecond p99 reads at scale.

-Memory policies, eviction selection, persistence latency, pipeline batching, and hot-key remediation — the parameters that move p99 latency from 12ms to under 2ms and cut peak memory by 30-40%.
+Memory policies, eviction selection, persistence latency, pipeline batching, and hot-key remediation — the parameters that, in a representative engagement, moved p99 latency from 12ms to under 2ms and cut peak memory by 30-40%.

 Where Valkey latency hides